MaxTheil/repository_of_unwritten_code/README.md

 **Known problems:**

-- Web Scrapping Images: images could be queried using json.
+- Web Scrapping Images: 1.)
+Images could be queried using json.

-- Analysing Movie Data: - Actors were not analysed.
-                        - Immaterial missings were dropped.
+- Analysing Movie Data: 1.)
+Actors were not analysed.
+2.)
+Immaterial missings were dropped.
 However imputation might be better.